AutumnMorning/resume/index.md

 - **02/2016-06/2016**  **Teaching assistant, Undergraduate Core Curriculum**, *Physics of Electronic Materials*, SOEI, HUST, Wuhan, China.
 	**Advisor**: Assoc.
 Prof. Guifen Fan
-**Purpose and uniqueness：**Assist professor to finish the tasks of teaching and administrating
+**Purpose and uniqueness** : Assist professor to finish the tasks of teaching and administrating
 	- Prepared all the things of classes, including files, machines, and internet to make sure that teaching went well
 	- Kept teaching materials and things for daily use
 	- Guided students to study well and helped them to solve some basic problems